timlrx/tailwind-nextjs-starter-blog/README.md

 ## ImageScript.js

-1. Change the file on the top with an image array of path (example: const images = [ "public/static/images/do/createappDO.jpg", "public/static/images/general/productivity.png",
+1. Change the file on the top with an image folder of path (example: const folder = "public/static/images/bitbucket/"
-   ]
-   )

 2. call node imageScript.js in the main directory
 3. Copy paste output to your blog article